adelarsq/eclipse-gotofile-plugin-kai/README.md

 ## Installation
 Download the raw org.muermann.gotofile_1.3.5.jar from this repo and copy it to the plugins folder of your Eclipse installation.

-This has been tested up to Eclipse Luna.
+This has been tested with Eclipse Luna and Mars.

 ## License
 [LGPL][lgpl]